fylobc/fylobc.github.io/_parts/Part_0.md

 She still had no feel for what their stance was going to be.
 Outsiders couldn’t access their property agreements, but in theory there was enough space for Friedland to take in 10 000 refugees, especially since so many of its inhabitants seemed to travel a lot.
 If the members were particularly moved by humanitarian concerns, it was also conceivable that they would build a new island to house the refugees.
 Maybe they could even take in much more than 10 000.
 That was the dream scenario, and she didn’t rule it out.
 As everyone had stressed to her, the people running Friedland liked thinking outside the box, and building a new island would solve a lot of problems.

+On the other hand, Friedland was an oasis of techno-libertarians, who didn’t seem like the sort of people who worried too much about issues like housing refugees.
+Lisa had read that one of the island’s main philanthropic endeavors was the Artificial Intelligence Containment Institute, which researched how to control superintelligent programs.
+The Friedland community considered these programs as existential risks to humanity, and so viewed funding this research as the most effective form of philanthropy.

+So the team had had to prepare for any possibility, from outright rejection to an offer to make a big dent in the global refugee population.